mherchel/herchel.com/src/blog/d8-theming/index.md

 ## Theming Menus

 Theming Drupal's menus can be a pain in the ass.
 Tamás Hajas has an article https://medium.com/integral-vision/drupal-8-twig-add-custom-css-classes-to-menus-based-on-menu-name-35b50142521a showing how to insert proper BEM classes into your markup effectively.
 The final iteration of the template can be found at https://gist.github.com/thamas/5c2764d65973721f5413b9540e765510

+## Template suggestions

+Casey Wright has an awesome article on this at https://www.chapterthree.com/blog/how-to-create-custom-theme-suggestions-drupal-8, which makes use of `HOOK_theme_suggestions_HOOK_alter` in preprocess.